JetBrains/teamcity-docker-images/dockerhub/teamcity-minimal-agent/README.md

   The following signatures were invalid: EXPKEYSIG 7123CB760FF18869 Perforce Software (Package Signing) <support+packaging@perforce.com>
 …
 ```
-To prevent this error in images, we suggest executing this command in a container or including it in a Docker image
+To avoid this issue, execute this command in a container or include it in a Docker image
 build step before altering packages:
 ```
 sudo apt-key adv --fetch-keys https://package.perforce.com/perforce.pubkey
 ```

 ## Feedback